OluwajembolaO/SkyHigh/README.md

 User-Friendly Interface: A positive and clean user-interface where all tools are readily available and visible to the user.

+Gallery: Work in progress, and should be finished soon. <!-- Not gonna pull a GTA 6-->

 ## Tech Stack
 Frontend: HTML, CSS, Bootstrap, and JavaScript for a clean and responsive user interface.